imvks786/ChatAI/README.md

 # How to get API Key?
 Visit **"https://aistudio.google.com/app/apikey"** for API key and use in this project.

+# Usage
+**User Registration and Login**
+1. Register a new account using the /register route.
+2. Log in using the /login route.
+**Chatbot Interaction**
+1. Once logged in, users can engage with the chatbot via text or image inputs.
+2. Text responses can be converted to speech if voice integration is enabled.
+**Token Management**
+1. Each user is allocated a certain number of tokens per day.
+2. Tokens reset automatically at the start of each day.
+**Sharing Content**
+1. Users can share content via a generated link which can be accessed by others.

+# Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

 Here are the some Snapshots:
 # 1. Login Page